Dissociative Amnesia: Causes and Symptoms

 Continuous amnesia is characterized by the inability to form new memories after a certain point in time.
 This type is also rare and can severely impact daily functioning.

-Causes of Dissociative Amnesia
+Causes and Risk factors of Dissociative Amnesia

 Symptoms of Dissociative Amnesia